 We admit high school (semester 1) applicants to the fall semester only.

-- Entry point options are listed by program and specialization in the application.
+Transfer students applying from another postsecondary institution can be considered for the fall entry point.
+Select programs also offer winter and summer admission.
+Entry point options are listed by program and specialization in the application.

 Contact Admission Services for details about deadlines and requirements.